HorusSoftwareUY/MaterialDesignControlsPlugin/MaterialProgressIndicator.md

 ## Documentation

-### Property ProgressIndicatorType
+### Property Type
-You can choose Linear and circular, by default the circular type is selected.
+You can choose Linear and Circular, by default the Circular type is selected.
 <br/>
 <br/>

 ### Property IndicatorColor
-This property changes the Indicatorcolor
+This property changes the Indicatorcolor.
 <br/>
 <br/>

 ### Property TrackColor:
-This property is to set the track color. **Only works on iOS for circular and linear types and for Android on Linear Type**
+This property is to set the track color. **Only works for Linear type**